 There are many different types of bowel movements and ways that poop can look.
 Everyone’s body is different, so there isn’t one way your bowel movements should be.
 This will be determined by your individual body, diet and lifestyle.
 However, there are some agreed upon notions of what constitutes a “normal” poop.
 Normal poop is generally:

-- Medium to dark brown: This is because it contains a pigment called bilirubin, which forms when red blood cells break down.
+- Medium to dark brown: This is because it contains bile and a pigment called bilirubin, which forms when red blood cells break down.

 - Pain-free to pass: A healthy bowel movement should be painless and require minimal strain.